Foresteam/weeb/README.md

 # Test cross-platform landing
 Uses my own frontend library for component approach.
-I was originally trying to recreate Vue to some extent.
+I was originally intended to recreate Vue to some extent.

 *Note: towebp is a script for converting images to webp, width compression*